elves/elvish/_website/ref/builtin.md

 / $dividend $divisor...
 ```

-Basic arithmetic operations of adding, substraction, multiplication and
+Basic arithmetic operations of adding, subtraction, multiplication and
 division respectively.

 All of them can take multiple arguments: